crate/cratedb-guide/docs/handbook/index.md

 :link-alt: CrateDB topics overview
 Learn how to apply CrateDB's features to optimally cover use-cases across different application and topic domains.
-For example, by connecting CrateDB with third-party software applications, libraries, and frameworks.
+For example, connect CrateDB with third-party software applications, libraries, and frameworks.
 +++
 **What's inside:**